divio/divio-cloud-docs/introduction/laravel-03-setup-project-locally.rst

 container.
 The ``docker-compose.yml`` configuration file is responsible for :ref:`this port-mapping
 <docker-compose-web>`.)

+``CONTROL-C`` will stop the project.

-..  include:: includes/03-set-up-project-locally-02.rst
+..  include:: includes/03-local-2-useful-commands.rst

 ..  code-block:: bash

     docker-compose run web composer install

-This will run the ``composer install`` inside the container (in fact this is one of the command in the ``setup.php`` script you ran earlier).
+This will run the ``composer install`` inside the container (in fact this is one of the commands in the ``setup.php`` script you ran earlier).

-..  include:: includes/03-set-up-project-locally-03.rst
+..  include:: includes/03-local-3-next.rst